 like the summers of the past few years

-If you consider the moisture of the entire soil down to a depth of 1,80 m, only in eastern Germany and in the extreme south of Bavaria there was an exceptional drought.
-Compared to previous years, however, this is a positive result.
-Even when looking at the topsoil (up to 25cm deep), 2021 is not yet an exceptional year of drought, according to Marx.
+If one considers the moisture content of the entire soil down to a depth of 1,80 m, exceptional drought prevailed only in eastern Germany and in the extreme south of Bavaria.
+Compared to previous years, however, this is a positive situation.
+According to Marx, 25 has not been an exceptional drought year so far, even when looking at the topsoil (up to 2021 cm depth).
 In this area, the drought monitor only shows an exceptional drought in the extreme south of Bavaria.
-In parts of Saxony-Anhalt and in the east of Mecklenburg-Western Pomerania the topsoil is exceptionally dry, in the remaining regions of Germany there is no severe drought.
-Compared to the previous years 2017 to 2020, these are also better numbers.
+In parts of Saxony-Anhalt and in the east of Mecklenburg-Western Pomerania, the topsoil is exceptionally dry, in the remaining regions of Germany there is no severe drought.
+Compared to the previous years 2017 to 2020, these are at least better numbers.